Graysons Solicitors

 “We are very busy at present and are seeing an increase in new sellers and buyers.
 Sellers are certainly being smart with their prices and slower rises appear to be keeping the market lively.
 Buyers also appear optimistic that interest rates are on the way down, following the first interest rate cut of the year in February and two or three more expected.
 We are always busier around the Easter period, and expectations are that it won’t be any different this year.”

-Sales market made strong start
+Sales market made confident start

 Various organisations measure house prices, and their methods and results vary.
 Some of those that have released figures this year are: